 - Use a keyword research tool

-- Use words in your writing that help match search intent
+- Use words in your writing that satisfy search intent

 Look at your user signals

-Rather than guessing, or making an emotional gut decisions about why a recipe post isn’t performing well, look at your Google Analytics and Google Search Console data.
+Instead of guessing or making an emotional gut decisions about why a recipe isn’t performing well, look at your Google Analytics and Google Search Console data.
 Number don’t lie.

 This includes (amongst others):